kiba/Writings/for_science/chp19_cultural_exchange.md

 It was a late afternoon after work had 'officially' ended.
 Most of the researchers weren't really that dedicated, so they already left.
 However, a few of us had stayed behind, mostly Cylons and Sidonians, to keep working on our pet projects.

-I was in a break between projects, looking out from the window to across the street.
+I was in a break between projects, looking out from the window across the street.

 "GO HOME YOU COLLECTIVIST FREAKS!"